Harry24k/adversarial-attacks-pytorch/README.md

 # Adversarial-Attacks-Pytorch

 This is a lightweight repository of adversarial attacks for Pytorch.
-There are frequently used attacks methods and some utils.
+There are popular attacks methods and some utils.
-The aim is to provide use adversarial images wihout bothering.

 ## Usage